-Whether it’s a cute Dachshund like Admiral’s very own Monty, or something a little larger like a Border Collie or even a Great Dane – there’s a breed of dog for everyone.
+Whether it’s a cute Dachshund or something a little larger like a Border Collie or even a Great Dane – there’s a breed of dog for everyone.

-But what about the crossbreeds, like the Labradoodle, Cockapoo or Puggle?
-And the mongrels, whose background can be harder to figure out but are no less loyal, loving and fun?
+But what about the crossbreeds, like the Labradoodle or Cockapoo?
+And the mongrels, whose background can be harder to figure out but are no less loyal and loving?

-Today we’re taking a look at the advantages and disadvantages of these three canine categories and sharing some tips for rehoming a dog.
+We take a look at the advantages and disadvantages of these three canine categories and share some tips for rehoming a dog.

 Pedigree

-A pedigree dog breed has two purebred parents of the same breed, both of which could be or are registered with a society or club that keeps a register for that particular breed.
+A pedigree dog breed has two purebred parents of the same breed.
+Both of their parents are usually registered with a society or club that keeps a register for that particular breed.

 A perfect example of a pedigree dog should match the breed standard, which is a description of the physical features of dogs of that breed.